marlycormar/iCARE/Readme.md

 - To add the datasource, you will need the container ip address.
 To get that, inspect the container and look for the `Gateway` ip address:

         docker inspect container_id

+- To add a postgres datasource you will need the following information:

+        Host: container_ip
+        Port: 32776
+        User: redash
+        Password: password
+        Database Name: redash

 # TODO: